pinecone-io/canopy/docs/library.md

 Since the `tokenizer` object created here would be the same instance that you have initialized at the beginning of this subsection.

-By default, the global tokenizer is initialized with `OpenAITokenizer` that is based on OpenAI's tiktoken library and aligned with GPT 3 and 4 models tokenization.
+By default, the global tokenizer is initialized with `OpenAITokenizer` which is based on OpenAI's Tiktoken library and aligned with GPT 3 and 4 models tokenization.

 <details>
 <summary>👉 Click here to understand how you can configure and customize the tokenizer</summary>
 The `Tokenizer` singleton is holding an inner `Tokenizer` object that implements `BaseTokenizer`.

-You can create your own customized tokenizer by implementing a new class that derives from `BaseTokenizer`, then passing this class to the `Tokenizer` singleton during initialization.
+You can create your own customized tokenizer by implementing a new class that derives from `BaseTokenizer`, and then passing this class to the `Tokenizer` singleton during initialization.
 Example:
 ```python
 from canopy.tokenizer import Tokenizer, BaseTokenizer